Rajarshi Shahu Maharaj of Kolhapur, a very popular social reformer and Chhatrapati of the state Kolhapur in the 19th century.

 The reign of Rajarshi Shahu Maharaj:

-On the date of 2nd April 1894, Shahu Maharaj had sat on the throne of Kolhapur, considered to be the Karivirbhoomi.
+On the date of 2nd April 1894, Shahu Maharaj came on the throne of Kolhapur.
+The Kolhapur province considered to be the Karivirbhoomi.
 Shahuji did many social works during his 28-year reign.
 His work made him so popular among the public.

 At that time, Shahu Maharaj could not tolerate that the upper caste people doing injustice the lower caste people.
 Therefore, he enacted several laws to eliminate casteism and untouchability.